Award-Winning Noir Fiction Author Janet Roger

 Prose so smooth, so sweet, so swinging it will dance you straight back to the 1940s ...
 A wonderful, wonderful book.

 JAKE NEEDHAM Author, Mean Streets Crime Novels

 Roger can write like a dirty, noir dream that thrashes in the small hours with enough action and drama to keep the blood pumping.
 A superb debut.

 CHRIS NICKSON Author, Creme de la Crime

 Shamus Dust is a noir homage that reminds us the blackouts may have ended but the city’s darkness lingered on; it’s an evocative, haunting debut.

-CHRISTOPHER FOWLER, Award-winning author of the Penguin Series Bryant & May
+CHRISTOPHER FOWLER Penguin Author, Bryant & May Series

 The reader feels the chill of a winter in London as the chill of murder and danger.
 The book gets my highest recommendation.

 Two candles flaring at a Christmas crib.
 A nurse who steps inside a church to light them.
 A gunshot emptied in a man’s head in the creaking stillness before dawn, that the nurse says she didn’t hear.
 It’s 1947 in the snowbound, war-scarred City of London, where Pandora’s Box just got opened in the ruins, City Police has a vice killing on its hands, and a spooked councilor hires a shamus to help spare his blushes.
 Like the Buddha says, everything is connected.
 So it all can be explained.
 But that’s a little cryptic when you happen to be the shamus, and you’re standing over a corpse.